 Connecting A Notification to your form:

-If you are already routing leads for Lead Forms using one of our available CRM Integrations, we recommend you leave the notifications off for your forms, and use workflows in your CRM for response templates, follow up and lead curation.
+If you are already routing leads from Lead Forms using one of our available CRM Integrations, we recommend you leave the notifications off and use workflows in your CRM for response templates, follow up and lead curation.

 Select the notification (if needed) to use with this form.

 If you do not see the notification you want to use, you may create a custom user notification in the Lead Manager area.

 Add any optional admin CC's who should receive a copy of this lead when the form is filled out by an end user.

 Lead Tags (Add your own tag or select from a list)